gracejiang0929/Bias-Detection-and-Mitigation-in-Ride-Hailing/README.md

    jupyter notebook

 5. Open the Notebook:
-   In the Jupyter interface, navigate to `final_notebook.ipynb` and open it.
+   In the Jupyter interface, navigate to `tlc_tester.ipynb` or `model_implement` and open it.

 6. Run the Notebook:
    Execute the cells sequentially to perform bias mitigation analysis.

+---
+## Data Setup
+The file `h181.csv` is required to run the project but is too large to include in the repository.

+You can download the file from [https://drive.google.com/file/d/1GESPjTTEgwczg4AJVGqvzLJsFhBZky7f/view?usp=drive_link] and place it in the `data/raw/` directory.